CescaNeri/BigData-CloudPlatforms/cloud-platforms/exercise/aws-lab.md

 ![](screen-6.jpg)

 Looking at the figure, we can clearly identify a pattern between the store sales and the type of store.
-The store type with highest volume of sales is the **Deluxe Supermarket**, followed by Supermarkets, Gourmet Supermarkets, Mid-size and Small Groceries.
+The store type with the highest volume of sales is the **Deluxe Supermarket**, followed by Supermarkets, Gourmet Supermarkets, Mid-size and Small Groceries.

 *Display the store sales for each Store Type.
 What discrepancy is possible to notice with respect to the previous chart?*